 Who isn’t Soy Milk for?

 Some of you may be waiting for a soy bashing but unfortunately you won’t find that here.
 That is because a majority of the recent myths circulating regarding soy can be sourced back to Sally Fallon and Mary Enig.
 These two have been accused as being the purveyors of “nutritional myths”, largely because they have failed to update their recommendations in light of contradictory evidence.
 Some people may be intolerant to soy, and this sometimes coincides with an intolerance to dairy.
 Breast cancer survivors may want to limit soy products, though evidence on this is not clear.

-In Australia Almond Milk is only just sneaking onto the market but here in Canada its bang, in your face, everywhere!
+In Australia, Almond Milk is only just sneaking onto the market but here in Canada its bang, in your face, everywhere!
 And for good reason.
 Almond milk tends to have a satisfying nutty taste which lends itself nicely to smoothies.
-It is made from almonds so contains monounsaturated fats and is also lower in sugar and overall calories then most other milks.
-Almond milk also tends to be lower in protein, and doesn’t always pair nicely in savoury dishes.
-You can make your own by soaking your almonds, blending, then straining through a cheese cloth.
+It is made from almonds so contains monounsaturated fats and is also lower in sugar and overall calories than most other kinds of milk.
+Almond milk also tends to be lower in protein and doesn’t always pair nicely with savoury dishes.
+You can make your own by soaking your almonds, blending, then straining through a cheesecloth.
 Make sure you don’t through away the pulp as it can be used to make almond flour in a dehydrator or oven, or even to make patties!

 Who is Almond Milk for?

 Almond Milk has a GI of about 25 which is similar to dairy milk and is considered to be low GI making it suitable for diabetics or those with insulin resistance.
-Also, if your watching your waistline, Almond Milk contains only 30-60 calories per glass.
-Almond Milk is lactose and casine free and can be a great addition to a raw diet.
+Also, if you’re watching your waistline, Almond Milk contains only 30-60 calories per glass.
+Almond Milk is lactose and casein free and can be a great addition to a raw diet.

 Who isn’t Almond Milk for?